Musical road: Hungary

 In 2019, Hungary installed a musical road in memoriam of László Bódi (better known by his stage name Cipő), lead singer from the band Republic.
-When going on the side of the road, an approximately 30-second snippet of their song 67-es út (Road 67) plays..
+When going on the side of the road, an approximately 30-second snippet of their song 67-es út (Road 67) plays.
 It is located at on Road 67 between Mernyeszentmiklós and Mernye, in the southbound direction.

 A second musical road was built in Hungary in 2022, this time on Road 37 in Szerencs.
 The project was completed in April 2023.
 This musical road is 513 meters long and plays a well-known Hungarian children's folk song called "The Grapes are Ripening."

 In September 2024, a 550-meter-long musical road was completed on Highway 21.
 As drivers travel over it, they can hear the iconic song "Nélküled" by the band Ismerős Arcok.
 This installation serves as a cultural and auditory landmark for the region.

+India

+On 11 February 2026, Mumbai got India's first musical road.
+A 500-metre stretch on the northbound lane of the Chhatrapati Sambhaji Maharaj Coastal Road was fitted with 66 "music strips" that play tunes as vehicles drive over them at a specific speed of 80 km/h.
+For commuters travelling from Nariman Point to Worli, this 500-metre stretch hums with the notes of the song Jai Ho.